 At places like Zululand Lodge in KwaZulu Natal, it’s impossible not to slow down and immerse yourself in the rhythms of the natural world around you.
 The lodge is solar-powered and energy-conscious, so it’s ideal for responsible travellers looking for an eco-lodge in the bush.

 The lodge is on a private wildlife concession bordering Phinda Game Reserve, close to Hluhluwe Game Reserve, Mkuzi Game Reserve and St Lucia.
 There are 9 tented camps, each en-suite with two beds.

-The lodge is owned by Sunway Safaris, and you can stay here on Sunway Safaris‘ trips through South Africa.
-These will soon be available through Fair Voyage’s booking platform for ethical adventures.
-My visit to Zululand lodge was as a familiarisation (fam) trip, experiencing what Fair Voyage will be selling to its clients, and had the most magical time.
+The lodge is owned by Sunway Safaris, and you can stay here on Fair Voyage’s varied (and highly recommended!)
+17-day trip through South Africa.
+My visit to Zululand lodge was part of a familiarisation (fam) trip, experiencing what Fair Voyage will be selling to its clients, and I had the most magical time.

 In the morning, you’ll wake up to the sounds of the birds stirring and be surrounded by thick green bushland in every direction.
 You can’t get closer to nature or escape it, and that’s why staying here is so special.
 There’s so little between you and the bush.

 Life in the bush comes with one guarantee: early mornings.
 As you head out for the day, you’ll catch the sunrise over the lowveld.
 And when you’re back at the lodge for the evening, you can watch the sunset from Zululand’s beautiful lookout.